artsince/node-mvph/README.md

 npm install
 ```

 node-mvph uses MongoDB for storing data.
 The connection parameters for the database are kept under the config folder.
-Depending on the ```process.env.NODE_ENV``` value, the config parameters are retrieved from the the corresponding ```config.(env).js``` file.
+Depending on the ```process.env.NODE_ENV``` value, the config parameters are retrieved from the corresponding ```config.(env).js``` file.
 If no parameter is set, development is assumed.```config.heroku.js``` file is used on heroku, and filled out on deployment.

 ## Testing
 Hopefully automated tests will be added soon.